 If your hair does not receive the nutrients it needs, it becomes weak and brittle, producing split ends.
 On top of that, some of what you do to your hair, like too much heat styling (especially if you don’t use heat protection products), blow-drying while your hair is still dripping wet, frequent hair dyeing, treating your hair with chemicals, and over-washing (a problem in a hot, tropical country), may result in damage.
 Even rubbing your hair with a rough towel can lead to hair damage.

 If it’s difficult to stop styling your hair, then make it stronger and more resistant to damage instead.
 Regular use of moringa oil helps keep your hair strong because it delivers essential vitamins and minerals to the hair follicles.
-Because moringa is packed with vitamin A, B, C, and E, as well as iron and zinc, it boosts scalp health and promotes hair growth.
+Because moringa is packed with vitamins A, B, C, and E, as well as iron and zinc, it boosts scalp health and promotes hair growth.

 Moreover, moringa contains abundant quantities of minerals essential for strong strands: